Common Portfolio Wisdom – “INFORMATION = POWER AND SOPHISTICATION”

 Let’s think about this, the power is not in the information but the application of information.
 A medical student could be the head of the class academically, but that doesn’t mean they will be the greatest surgeon, it all depends on how they apply the information and develop a skill.

-Again, you are the key all of this.
+Again, you are the key to all of this.
 It is not that you need to be educated, to get more information so you can decide.
-No, you need someone who cares about you, the most important piece and can correctly interpret what is best for you.
+No, you need someone who cares about you, the most important piece, and can correctly interpret what is best for you.